rlynch7321/cs1660-finalproject/README.md

 Next, the user is asked to choose between searching for a term or viewing Top-N results.
 In either case, the user is presented with a text box to enter their term (or N value).
 If Top-N is selected, the text box is first validated to ensure the value is a positive integer.
 At this point, the results of the user's request are displayed and the user can Exit the program when finished.

-At multiple points in the program, the GUI outputs information to the console to demonstrate that inputs are being parsed properly and that there *should* be things happening behind the scenes that aren't.

 ## InvertedIndex.java

-InvertedIndex.java is the MapReduce program deployed to the cloud that generates the Inverted Indexes for the files.
+InvertedIndex.java is the MapReduce program deployed to the cloud that generates the Inverted Indexes.

 Lines in the files are first stripped of some punctuation like commas, periods, quotes, etc. Double dashes (`--`) are replaced with spaces.
-The lines are tokenized and written to the context as follows:
+No filters were applied to  the words, simply because the program wasn't fully integrated, and without being able to actually generate the Top-N results, the need to remove overly common words from the output never arose.
+Each line is then tokenized and written to the context as follows:

 Key (Text) | Value (Text)
 ---|---